COVID-19: Latest advice for collegesBack

 - Newly-Qualified Teachers who miss a significant amount of their statutory induction period due to Covid-19 will not have their induction period extended - providing that they fulfil the Teachers' Standards, they can complete their induction this academic year as expected.
 For more on NQTs, see here.

-Everyone, no matter how vulnerable, is now being advised to stay home except to exercise, buy essentials, care for others, or attend school or work where necessary.
-In colleges and other educational settings, social distancing measures such as small class sizes, staggered break times, and reduced travel should be observed; more information on this is here.
+Everyone, no matter how vulnerable, is now being advised to stay home where possible.
+In colleges and other educational settings operating a partial opening, social distancing measures such as small class sizes, staggered break times, and reduced travel should be observed; more information on this is here.
 College trips overseas or domestically for students under 18 should be cancelled, and the government is now advising against non-essential travel outside the country for everyone.
 Further travel guidance is available here.

 - For apprenticeships, the DfE recommends that providers continue to train apprentices via online learning.
 Some apprentices' workplaces may also remain open during the crisis.
 However, where apprentices need to take a break of four weeks or more, they or their employer/training provider must report this to ESFA, and the payment of funding will be paused.
 This will mean extending the apprenticeship's end date.

 For the latest advice for educational settings, see here; the page is updated regularly.
-SFCA staff are monitoring government advice as it changes, and are also working to collate member queries for the DfE and Ofqual; if you have a question for officials, please send it to Noni.
+SFCA staff are monitoring government advice as it changes, and are also working to collate member queries for the DfE and Ofqual; if you have a question for officials, please send it to Noni after checking whether it has been asked in the FAQ (linked below).

 Other helpful links: